 Aristotle of Stagira (384–322 BC)

 The breadth and volume of Aristotle's writings is staggering by any standard.
 He wrote on philosophy, logic (originating the formal method of the syllogism), politics, biology (introducing a new system for classifying animals), physics, and cosmology.
 In his De caelo (On the Heavens), Aristotle adopted with some modifications the geocentric planetary model of Eudoxus and Callipus (c.
 370–300 BC), but ascribed physical reality to the planetary spheres.
-His physics relies on an essential distinction between the sublunar realm, made of the four elements earth, water, wind, and fire, and the celestial realm, made of ether (or quintessence) and deemed incorruptible.
+His physics relies on an essential distinction between the sublunar realm, made of the four elements earth, water, wind, and fire, and the celestial realm, made of ether (or quintessence) and deemed incorruptible (Fig 2).

-Aristotle offered the world an internally consistent physics and cosmology of hitherto uncomparable breadth and explanatory power, which was to endure for more than 1200 years.
-In conjunction with Ptolemy's mathematical model of planetary motions, it was to form the cornerstone of the christian medieval view of the cosmos.
+Aristotle offered the world an internally consistent physics and cosmology of hitherto incomparable breadth and explanatory power, which was to endure for more than 1200 years.
+In conjunction with Ptolemy's mathematical model of planetary motions, it was to form the cornerstone of the Christian medieval view of the cosmos.